 Impact Category FAA Order 1050.1F Significant Impact Threshold/ Factors to Consider Summary of Project Findings and Potential Impacts Significant Impact?
-Wetlands Section 3.14 The action would: Adversely affect a wetland's function to protect municipal water supplies; Substantially alter the hydrology needed to sustain a wetland system's values and functions; Substantially reduce the wetland's ability to retain floodwaters or storm runoff; Adversely affect the maintenance of natural systems supporting habitat or timber, food, or fiber resources; Promote development of secondary activities or services, causing circumstances above to occur; or Be inconsistent with state wetland strategies. • Mitigation measures for impacts to wetlands are proposed.
-Massport proposes a wetland mitigation goal of 1:1 restoration or replacement of 1,200 square feet of filled wetland area (piles and emergency egress ramps) via construction or restoration of mud flat based on current U.S. Army Corps of Engineers (USACE) and MassDEP guidance.
-In close coordination with the resource agencies, mud flat mitigation is expected to be provided in the form of shoreline restoration within Boston Harbor/Chelsea Creek or could involve mud flat creation similar to what Massport previously conducted to offset impacts associated from the Runway 33L End RSA project at Rumney Marsh in Saugus, Massachusetts.
-The proposed RSA deck will overshadow coastal wetland resources, but they will continue to provide functional value such as habitat, storm damage prevention, protection of land containing shellfish, and protection of fisheries.
-No Floodplains Section 3.14 The action would cause notable adverse impacts on natural and beneficial floodplain values.
+Wetlands Section 3.14 The action would: Adversely affect a wetland's function to protect municipal water supplies; Substantially alter the hydrology needed to sustain a wetland system's values and functions; Substantially reduce the wetland's ability to retain floodwaters or storm runoff; Adversely affect the maintenance of natural systems supporting habitat or timber, food, or fiber resources; Promote development of secondary activities or services, causing circumstances above to occur; or Be inconsistent with state wetland strategies. close coordination with the resource agencies, mud flat mitigation is expected to be provided in the form of shoreline restoration within Boston Harbor/Chelsea Creek or could involve mud flat creation similar to what Massport previously conducted to offset impacts associated from the Runway 33L End RSA project at Rumney Marsh in Saugus, Floodplains Section 3.14 The action would cause notable adverse impacts on natural and beneficial floodplain values.
 The Project would require work within 97,200 square feet of coastal floodplain.
 Work will generally maintain the existing elevation and not significantly reduce floodplain volume.
 Any filling of floodplain will not impact future flood elevations.
 No Surface Waters Section 3.14 The action would: Exceed water quality standards of federal, state, local, and tribal regulatory agencies; or Contaminate public drinking water supply such that public health may be adversely affected.
 The Project is not anticipated to result in a significantly higher pollutant load than existing conditions nor increase total suspended solids.
 Turbidity may be caused during installation of the piles and could temporarily affect water quality in a localized area.
 A turbidity curtain would be deployed to contain sediment during pile driving.
 No Groundwater Section 3.14 The action would: Exceed groundwater quality standards established by federal, state, local, and tribal regulatory agencies; or Contaminate an aquifer used for public water supply such that public health may be adversely affected.
 The Project would not have a significant adverse effect on water quality.
 Subsurface conditions at the Airport are not conducive to infiltration and groundwater levels are tidally influenced.
 No